locka99/cpp-to-rust-book/features_of_rust/closures.md

 x = 200;
 ```

-Alternatively you can `move` variables used by the closure so it owns them.
+Alternatively you can `move` variables used by the closure so it owns them and they become inaccessible from the outerscope.
 Since our closure was accessing an integer, the move becomes an implicit copy.
 So our `square` closure has its own `x` assigned the value `100`.
 Even if we change `x` in the outer scope to `200`, the closure has its own independent copy.

 ```rust
 let mut x = 100;